 In the printable recipe below, you can find a complete list of ingredients and measurements.

-- Grilled or Roasted Turkey Drippings: When roasting or grilling your turkey be sure to save the drippings which are the flavorful fats and juices that collect at the bottom of the roasting pan as the turkey cooks.
+- Grilled or Roasted Turkey Drippings: These are the flavorful fats and juices that collect at the bottom of the roasting pan as the turkey cooks.
+We even use a pan on the grill to catch the drippings from our grilled turkey breast.

 - Broth or Stock: Using homemade or store-bought stock to simmer the giblet and turkey neck in will give it a head start on building deep flavor.
 You might be able to find turkey stock at your grocery store during the holidays, but a good-quality chicken stock will suffice.